CeciliaSwe/portfolio-5th/README.md

 - Update cart functionality not working, resolved by rearranging the DOM to align with the javascript executing the function.
 - Footer not staying at bottom of screen, resolved by setting a negative top margin to the footer.
 - Navbar disabled with toasts, resolved by removing fixed toast sizing.
-- Grand total not saving to order, resolved by removing redundant admin fields.
+- Order cannot be viewed in Admin panel, resolved by removing redundant admin fields.

 #### Unresolved bugs